19hours/sg-statutes/Acts/Competition Act.md

 (c) all matters relating to the identity of persons furnishing information to the Commission,

-that may come to his knowledge in the performance of his functions and discharge of his duties under this Act and shall not communicate any such matter to any person, except insofar as such communication —
+that may come to his knowledge in the performance of his functions and discharge of his duties under this Act and shall not communicate any such matter to any person, except in so far as such communication —

 (i) is necessary for the performance of any such function or discharge of any such duty; or